 My time at Northbrook built a confidence that I took forward into Staffordshire University and still carry with me today.
-It opened my eyes to how I could make my way into industry, and the teaching staff there built the foundations for me to take that first giant step.
+It opened my eyes to how I could make my way into industry, and the teaching staff there built the foundations for me to take that first giant step toward university.

 UAL Extended Diploma in Creative Media Production and Technology | Merit | 2015-2016

 BTEC Subsidiary Diploma in Creative Media Production and Technology | Distinction | 2014-2015